Mixture priors for replication studies: Hypothesis testing

 \subsection{Hypothesis testing for the mixture weight $\omega$}

 To determine how closely the replication aligns with the original study, we may perform hypothesis testing on the mixture weight parameter $\omega$.
 A key goal is testing whether the original and replication studies are consistent with each other, formulated as the hypothesis $\mathcal{H}_c: \omega = 1$.
 This hypothesis may be tested against the alternative hypothesis that suggests the data from the studies should be entirely disregarded, indicated as $\mathcal{H}_d: \omega = 0$.

-Contrary to the power prior approach \citep{pawel2023power}, the point hypothesis $\mathcal{H}_d: \omega = 0$ avoids leading to an improper mixture prior.
-As a result, the Bayes factor derived in this context does not encounter problematic issues related to the dependence on the ratio of the two arbitrary constants, since it is based on the ratio of two well-defined marginal likelihoods
+Notably, the point hypothesis $\mathcal{H}_d: \omega = 0$ avoids leading to an improper mixture prior, providing a clear methodological advantage over the power prior approach \citep{pawel2023power}.
+Consequently, the Bayes factor derived in this context does not encounter problematic issues related to the dependence on the ratio of the two arbitrary constants, since it is based on the ratio of two well-defined marginal likelihoods

 A more flexible hypothesis to consider is that the data exhibit a certain level of compatibility or disagreement.
 A suitable hypothesis is defined by the prior class $\mathcal{H}_d: \omega \sim \mathrm{Beta}(1, \nu)$, where $\nu > 1$.
 In this class of distributions, the density is maximized at $\omega = 0$ and decreases consistently from there.
 This encodes a hypothesis where the importance of the original data is systematically reduced.
 The degree of this reduction is dictated by the parameter $\nu$.
 In the asymptotic case where $\nu \rightarrow \infty$, the hypothesis simplifies to $\mathcal{H}_d: \omega = 0$, implying a complete discounting of the original data.
 Consequently, the Bayes factor is